TobiasPrt/tobiaspoertner_com/content/about.md

 ---
-title: "Blog - Tobias Pörtner"
+title: "About - Tobias Pörtner"
 draft: false
 post: false
 description:
 keywords:
 ---

-This is the blog page.
+This is the about page.